 Simply put, standard business insurance doesn’t include vital protection against the specific risks of the care industry which could leave your service users, staff and business vulnerable.
-While some insurance providers could patch together various policies to cover your liability, buildings, contents etc, this will likely leave holes in your cover for things like:
+While some insurance providers will patch together various policies to cover your liability, buildings, contents, this will likely leave holes in your cover for:

 Medical malpractice insurance - This is a vital cover which protects against claims for example if a staff member was to administer the wrong medication.

 Increased liability cover - We now offer public liability cover with a £10m limit of indemnity as standard.
 This has increased from the previous standard of £5m to support our customers to win quality contracts that require this limit.

 Residents' contents - The personal belongings, valuables and money belonging to your residents are covered in this section.
 As an example we cover your residents for valuables up to £1000 per person, pedal cycles, £250 and personal money up to £100.
 All other items are included within the sums insured you set.
 These levels can differ between policies so make sure you check what you’re covered for.

 Building and tenant improvements - Maintaining and modernising a care home is a full time job.
 As you grow, add new equipment, make repairs or add extensions make sure you re-calculate you building and contents ‘sum insured’ levels accordingly.
 Without being careful you could exceed the amount you are covered for which could have a negative effect if you needed to make a claim.

 Personal accident - In the care industry standard can’t be allowed to slip.
 But if a personal accident is keeping a member of staff off sick extra pressure is added to the rest of your work force, creating stress.
 Personal accident cover on your care home insurance policy can cover you for increased costs of working due to an absence of this kind, helping you to pay for replacement staff and keep your standards up.